sarthakjod/flarecloud-mc-login-tool/README.md

 * **🗑️ Auto-Purge Dead Tokens**:
   - Automatically deletes token `.txt` files that have expired timestamps.
   - Automatically deletes token `.txt` files if the Minecraft API rejects them during verification.
-* **🔒 Native C compilation (Executable)**: Can be compiled to a native Windows machine-code `.exe` that runs standalone and blocks reverse engineering completely.

 ---